opf/openproject/help/installation-and-operations/configuration/outbound-emails/README.md

 could also simply use your SendGrid username and password, but this is less secure.

-You can adjust those settings for other SMTP providers, such as GMail, Mandrill, etc. Please refer to the documentation of the corresponding provider to see what values should be used.
+You can adjust those settings for other SMTP providers, such as Gmail, Mandrill, etc. Please refer to the documentation of the corresponding provider to see what values should be used.